1967 European Cup final

 The 1967 European Cup final was a football match contested between Italian team Internazionale and Scottish team Celtic to determine the champion of the 1966–67 European Cup.
 It took place on 25 May 1967 at the Estádio Nacional in Lisbon, Portugal, in front of a crowd of 45,000.
-The match was Celtic's first European final and Inter's third; the Italian club had won the tournament in two of the previous three years.
+The match was Inter's third European final and Celtic's first; the Italian club had won the tournament in two of the previous three years.
 It was the first final since the beginning of the competition in the 1955-56 season not to feature a team from the Iberian Peninsula and the first not to be won by a team from Southern Europe.
+The 1967 European Cup Final is widely regarded as one of the greatest upsets in the tournament's history and among the greatest finals ever played, due to Celtic being massive underdogs and lack of European Cup experience, where Inter Milan was heavy favorites due to winning back to back in 1964 and 1965, and having reached their 3rd final in 4 years.

 Both teams had to go through four rounds of matches to reach the final.
-Celtic won their first two ties comfortably, with their second two rounds being tighter.
 Inter's first tie was very close, but they won their next two by bigger margins.
 In the semi-final, Inter needed a replay to win their tie.
+Celtic won their first two ties comfortably, with their second two rounds being tighter.

 Inter scored after seven minutes, when Sandro Mazzola converted a penalty.
 Celtic equalised when Tommy Gemmell scored at the 63 minute mark.
 Stevie Chalmers then put Celtic in the lead after 84 minutes.
 The match finished 2–1 to Celtic.
 It was said to be a victory for football because Celtic's attacking football overcame Inter's catenaccio defensive style, which was considered to be a less attractive way to play the game.
 Celtic manager Jock Stein and his team received acclaim after the match and were given the nickname the "Lisbon Lions"; this is considered to be the greatest side in the club's history.
 The victory made Celtic the first British team and first team from northern Europe to win the European Cup.